wjmn/hicdash/README.md

 While the `--qc`, `--breaks` and `--control` arguments are optional, they are highly recommended.
 The report won't be very useful without these outputs.

-This tool only generates plots and a report; it does not perform any Hi-C analysis itself.